EIDA/eida-statistics-aggregator/README.md

     eida_stats_aggregator --help

-Alternatively, if you want to install with `pipenv` , run
+Alternatively, if you want to install with `pip` , run

-    pipenv install
-    pipenv shell
-    pip install -e .
+    pip install eida-statistics-aggregator
     eida_stats_aggregator --help

 For now, the log file from seiscomp is expected to be a list of JSON entries compressed with BZIP2.